nerovanity/miniRT_42/README.md

 - Provide a `.rt` scene description file as an argument.
 - The window will open displaying the rendered scene.
-- Close the window to exit the program.
+- Close the window to exit the program or press esc.

-## Project Structure

-- `main.c` – Entry point and program logic
-- `src/` – Source files for ray tracing, parsing, and rendering
-- `include/` – Header files
-- `scenes/` – Example `.rt` scene files

 ## Credits